 Sarah Rothenberg — Artistic and General Director

-Pianist Sarah Rothenberg, artistic director of Da Camera since 1994, expanded her role in 2011 to become Da Camera’s artistic and general director.
-A pianist of “heart, intellect and fabulous technical resources” (Fanfare) and “power and introspection” (The New York Times), Sarah Rothenberg is active as performer, writer, educator and as creator of unique multidisciplinary performances linking music to literature and visual art.
+Now celebrating her 20th season with Da Camera, pianist Sarah Rothenberg has been artistic director since 1994 and general director since 2011.
+A pianist of “heart, intellect and fabulous technical resources” (Fanfare) and “power and introspection” (The New York Times), Sarah Rothenberg has a unique career as performer, writer and creator of multidisciplinary performances which she conceives and directs linking music to literature and visual art.
+Renowned for her innovative programming as a concert curator, prior to her arrival at Da Camera Sarah Rothenberg was co-founding Artistic Director of the Bard Music Festival.
 The Wall Street Journal recently described her as “a prolific and creative thinker.”

-In recent seasons, Sarah Rothenberg's live multimedia performance, The Blue Rider: Kandinsky and Music, commissioned by Works & Process at The Guggenheim, premiered to sold-out houses and critical acclaim at New York’s Miller Theatre; she performed her original production, Chopin in Paris: Epigraph for a Condemned Book, at the prestigious Gilmore International Keyboard Festival, and her newest CD, Messiaen’s Visions de l'Amen (with Marilyn Nonken), was released by Bridge Records to rave reviews here and abroad.
-The Music and the Literary Imagination series, conceived, directed and performed by Rothenberg, inspired by the writings of Proust, Mann, Kafka and Akhmatova, was presented by Great Performers at Lincoln Center for five consecutive seasons; Moondrunk, a staging of Schoenberg’s Pierrot lunaire with soprano Lucy Shelton and performance artist John Kelly, inaugurated Lincoln Center’s New Visions series in 1999.
-Her artistic collaborations reach beyond the music world to include lighting designer Jennifer Tipton; actors Fritz Weaver, Uta Hagen and André Gregory; American poet John Ashbery, Dutch author Cees Nooteboom and Polish poet Adam Zagajewski.
+Sarah Rothenberg's most recent original production, In the Garden of Dreams, connecting the music, art and ideas of fin-de-siècle Vienna, premiered at Da Camera in May 2013 to critical acclaim.
+The Blue Rider: Kandinsky and Music, a staged concert with video, was commissioned by Works & Process at The Guggenheim for the museum’s Kandinsky retrospective, premiered to sold-out houses at New York’s Miller Theater of Columbia University in 2009.
+She has performed her original production, Chopin in Paris: Epigraph for a Condemned Book, at the Gilmore International Keyboard Festival/Fontana Arts, University Musical Society of Ann Arbor, Yale Repertory Theatre and Kravis Center for Performing Arts.
+Duo-piano performances with partner Marilyn Nonken include appearances at New York's (Le) Poisson Rouge, Baryshnikov Arts Center and Montclair Peak Performances following rave reviews for their CD release of Messiaen’s Visions de l'Amen (Bridge Records) here and abroad.
+Sarah Rothenberg’s Music and the Literary Imagination series, produced by Da Camera and inspired by the writings of Proust, Mann, Kafka and Akhmatova, was presented by Great Performers at Lincoln Center for five consecutive seasons to sold-out houses; Moondrunk, a staging of Schoenberg’s Pierrot lunaire with soprano Lucy Shelton and performance artist John Kelly, inaugurated Lincoln Center’s New Visions series in 1999.
+Her artistic collaborations reach beyond the music world to include lighting designer Jennifer Tipton; actors Fritz Weaver, Uta Hagen, André Gregory; American poet John Ashbery, Dutch author Cees Nooteboom and Polish poet Adam Zagajewski.
 She has been presented in concert by Kennedy Center (Washington, D.C.), Barbican Centre (London), The Concertgebouw (Amsterdam), Palais des Beaux-Arts (Brussels), Bard Summerscape, The 92nd Street Y, Library of Congress, Van Cliburn Foundation, The Getty Museum, New York's (Le) Poisson Rouge and concert series across the United States.
-This season, Sarah Rothenberg embarks on a new multi-disciplinary adventure with choreographer/director Martha Clarke, sharing the stage with actress Amy Irving and renowned ballet dancers Herman Cornejo and Alessandra Ferri in Cheri at New York’s off-Broadway Signature Theatre.
+This season, Sarah Rothenberg embarked on a new multi-disciplinary adventure with choreographer/director Martha Clarke, sharing the stage with actress Amy Irving and renowned ballet dancers Herman Cornejo and Alessandra Ferri in Chéri at New York’s off-Broadway Signature Theatre for 48 performances.

-Committed to performing the music of our time and to the rediscovery of forgotten repertoire of the past, Sarah Rothenberg’s recordings for Bridge, Arabesque, GM, Koch and Naxos include the U.S. premiere recordings of Fanny Mendelssohn’s Das Jahr (Independent Record Companies Award for Best Solo Classical Recording); Rediscovering the Russian Avant-Garde: Lourié, Mosolov and Roslavetz (GM); Shadows and Fragments: Piano Works of Brahms and Schoenberg; and works of Wuorinen, Carter, Perle, Ran, Tower, Tsontakis, in collaboration with the composers.
+Committed to performing the music of our time and to the rediscovery of forgotten repertoire of the past, Sarah Rothenberg’s recordings for Bridge, Arabesque, GM, Koch and Naxos include the U.S. premiere recordings of Fanny Mendelssohn’s Das Jahr (Independent Record Companies Award for Best Solo Classical Recording 1996); Rediscovering the Russian Avant-Garde: Lourié, Mosolov and Roslavetz (GM); Shadows and Fragments: Piano Works of Brahms and Schoenberg; and works of Wuorinen, Carter, Perle, Ran, Tower and Tsontakis, in collaboration with the composers.
 She has performed over 80 world premieres and was a member of the New York contemporary music ensemble, Da Capo Chamber Players, from 1985-94.
-Recent new music performances include Wuorinen’s Ashberyana (commissioned by Da Camera and dedicated to Sarah Rothenberg) under the direction of maestro James Levine.
-Last season she performed the world premiere of Tobias Picker’s Piano Quintet in Houston with the Brentano String Quartet and the work’s New York premiere on the prestigious Composer Portraits series at Miller Theatre at Columbia University.
-She also performed the world premiere of a new work by Danish composer Poul Ruders with violist Hsin-Yun Huang.
+Recent new music performances include the world premiere of Tobias Picker’s Piano Quintet in Houston; Charles Wuorinen’s Ashberyana in New York under the direction of maestro James Levine; and the world premiere of Poul Ruders Romances with violist Hsin-Yun Huang, for which she received the Sam Sanders Collaborative Artist Award from the Classical Recording Foundation following the CD release and performance at Carnegie’s Weill Hall.
 Upcoming recordings include the Picker Quintet with the Brentano String Quartet on the Tzaddik label and the release of Da Camera's Music for Rothko Chapel: Satie, Cage and Feldman on ECM in 2014.

 Sarah Rothenberg’s early training was at The Juilliard School with Herbert Stessin.
-After graduating from The Curtis Institute of Music, where her teachers were Seymour Lipkin and Mieczeslaw Horszowski, Sarah studied the music of Olivier Messiaen in Paris with the composer’s wife, Yvonne Loriod.
+After graduating from The Curtis Institute of Music, where her teachers were Seymour Lipkin and Mieczeslaw Horszowski, she studied the music of Olivier Messiaen with the composer’s wife, Yvonne Loriod, in Paris.
 In 2000, she was awarded the French Medal of Chevalier dans l'Ordre des Arts et des Lettres.